Latest blog post here

 The building is connected to the main sewer.

 Will the cafe conflict with local businesses?

-The range of refreshment on offer will be limited to avoid any competition with the existing businesses of Rye Harbour, which offer full catering, breakfasts and hot meals more than 600 metres away.
+The range of refreshments on offer will be limited to avoid any competition with the existing businesses of Rye Harbour, which offer full catering, breakfasts and hot meals more than 600 metres away.
 We believe that Discovery Centre will be a major additional benefit to what the nature reserve already contributes to the local economy, especially the local tourism businesses.
-We already promote the local businesses that provide fuller menus, and will carry on doing so once the new Centre is open.
+We already promote the local businesses that provide fuller menus, and will carry on doing so once the Centre is open.

 How can I get a better idea of the size?